How to Fix Wood Stain Mistakes — Blotches, Light Spots, Uneven Stains

 To fix these bad stain jobs, try resanding the wood gradually with finer sandpaper to remove sawdust that might be blocking the pores.
 Alternatively, try applying thin coats of gel stain on top of the sealer and let it dry.

 But note that gel stain or even oil-based stain might not work well with all types of wood, and this is crucial if you want to learn how to fix wood stain mistakes.
-If it doesn’t work, we suggest to re-sand the wood and starting the process again.
+If it doesn’t work, re-sand the wood and starting the process again.

 12. Poor Stain Absorption